DataDog/documentation/content/en/tracing/trace_explorer/trace_view.md

 {{% /tab %}}
 {{% tab "Logs" %}}

 See logs related to your service at the time of the trace.
 When you hover over a log, a line showing its timestamp is displayed on the trace flame graph.
-Clicking on the log brings you to the [log explorer search][1].
+Clicking on the log brings you to the [Log Explorer search][1].

 {{< img src="tracing/trace_view/logs_tab.png" alt="Logs tab" style="width:90%;">}}